Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 ```
 Despite best efforts to retrieve a solution online, it was the Code Institute tutors who provided the solution.
 A missing piece of jQuery code had been excluded from the game.html file, which once added made the first modal work fine.

+### buttons
+During the development of the modal, an issue arose in which the player choice buttons on the game.html page stopped displaying the various IDs shown in game.js.
+As this occured immediately after the implementation of the modal and the inclusion of the jQuery file, it is here that I suspect the issue lies.
+However, with every attempt to fix made, the layout is distorted wildly, and when the modal and jQuery aspects are removed, it does not restore functionality to the buttons.

+After many attempted fixes, it turns out it wasn't a problem caused by the modal, but caused from adding in setState, requiredState and currentState elements to the game.js.
+Further work will be required on this to ensure it can still function as required.

 ## Performance